tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### What is utopia?

 [Utopia](https://utopia.fyi/) is basically a tool to help with responsive design - meaning text and spacings adjusting to the user's screen size.
+The basic idea is this: design with a modular scale for the smallest screen, design with another [modular scale](https://utopia.fyi/blog/css-modular-scales/) for the biggest screen, and let math do the rest for you in between.
+I'm pretty much citing [this blog post](https://utopia.fyi/blog/designing-with-fluid-type-scales/).

+Don't know what a modular type scale is?
+Can't really imagine how math is going to help You here?
+Or how You would use any of this in your actual project?
+Fear not, read on, You might learn something.
+I'm going to give You prep You enough You can follow the step-by-step guide.
+And I'm going to point out the stuff I found extra helpful in letting me understand this thing.

+#### Official resources

 They have a nice interactive demo on their landing page showing off the idea (follow the link in the previous paragraph).
 They explain themselves in [this youtube video](https://www.youtube.com/watch?v=DDuGtN-GakA), which is 18 minutes.
-And in their [blog](https://utopia.fyi/blog) they do a good job of covering various aspects of their system.
+And in their [blog](https://utopia.fyi/blog) they do a good job of covering various aspects of their system - I think the general idea is laid out concisely in the blog post mentioned in the previous paragraph ([here](https://utopia.fyi/blog/designing-with-fluid-type-scales/) it is again).

 It took me a while to wrap my head around it.
 Meaning that I sat confused in front of their UI for a while, then read like 6 of their blog articles, then watched their intro video.
 Then I did my civic duty and complained in their youtube comments that their system could be more accessible to newcomers.

+I don't necessarily find the concept super hard (especially once I got it, hehe), but it was a mystery for me how to actually use this system - where do I start?
+What's `font size` stand for in the Utopia UI?
+Ok, it spit out some CSS, but can I design with this in Figma (without it being super cumbersome)?

+In the end I found a way (I think, fingers crossed 🤞🏼).
+But it was by grasping on to straws - part of [a workflow laid in a blog post](https://utopia.fyi/blog/designing-a-utopian-layout-grid/), a plugin found on Figma, another blog showing how to implement it with Tailwind(xxx).
+I would have loved a little something a little more comprehensive, more hands-on, bringing it all together.
+That's my story.

-But in the end I got it (fingers crossed 🤞🏼).
-And who knows - maybe You wouldn't be reading this guide if this author hadn't gone through an initial period of confusion and frustration.
-That must be at least half of the tutorial industry.
+But who knows - maybe You wouldn't be reading this guide if this author hadn't gone through an initial period of confusion and frustration.
+I bet that's the driving force behind at least half of the tutorial industry.
+I'm gonna show them how to be welcoming to beginners.
+Gonna show them all.

-[x] refer to myself as 'this author'

 #### So, how much do I need to understand to use this thing?